uskawi/M.M.A-Masters/README.md

 ### Browser Testing

-The website has been tested on Chrome, Vivaldi, Opera, Edge, Firefox, and Internet explorer.
+The website has been tested on Chrome, Vivaldi, Opera, Microsoft Edge, Firefox, and Internet Explorer.
 No problems were found on any of them exclude Explorer.
 The issue was to be a lack of support on the Internet Explorer for the CSS grid.
-The image below represents the website on internet explorer.
+The image below represents the image of the Footer  on Internet Explorer.

 ![explorer image](assets/images/readme-images/footer-in-ie.jpg)